chaylennn/Win-or-Lose-LoL/README.md

 # GG or FF?
-Predicting Outcomes in Pro League of Legends
+Predicting Pro League of Legends Outcomes

 **By Chaylen Nguyen-Tran and Jeffrey Kang**